favrecr/resources/faqs-migration.md

 Yes.
 To ensure that you have no interruption in service, we try to allow as much lead time as possible to make the transition easier.

-## Will I need to move to another data center ever again?
+## Will I need to migrate my resources in the future?
 {: #dc-move-again}
 {: faq}